dwuiem/HSE-Course-Algorithms-and-Data-Structures/README.md

 Studing algorithms and data structures, solved contests/labworks

 ## Structure
-- Labworks consist of contests solved by me
+- Labworks consist of solved contests
 - Lections are presented as PDF presentations